 It wasn’t until I was pregnant and spent 26 weeks on bed rest that I thought of changing my career.
 My journey and path found me, after my experience, I knew that I had to make a difference in the lives of other women.
 I launched my company two months after I had my daughter.
 I was on a mission.
 Starting my company came at a great time, I was a new mom and I wanted to find a way to stay-at-home with my daughter and have a viable income.

 What did you do before launching a maternity concierge business?

 In my former life (circa 2010) I was in Corporate Finance.
 I worked for major companies like Dr. Pepper and American Airlines Center.

 How did you fund your business?

 Countless hours are spent in my office.
-I set up a play area for my 1-year-old daughter and I just work around her nap schedule, playtimes, etc. I get lots of work done after hours.
-From 9pm until around 2 am you can find me on Facebook, twitter, and online researching products and companies that would be beneficial to my Resting Mommies.
-I’m in my office/sanctuary 7 days a week.
+I set up a play area for my 1-year-old daughter and I work around her nap schedule, playtimes, and so on.
+I get lots of work done after hours.
+From 9 pm until around 2 am you can find me on Facebook, Twitter, and online researching products and companies that would be beneficial to my resting mommies.
+I’m in my office/sanctuary seven days a week.
 I truly wouldn’t want it any other way.

 How would you rate your success?

-I will have my 1-year anniversary on June 9, 2011, and there is more interest and buzz about my business than ever.
-The fact that people are interested in the effects of Bed Rest on Women is truly the success.
+I will have my 1-year anniversary on June 9, 2011, and there'ss more interest and buzz about my business than ever.
+The fact that people are interested in the effects of bed rest on women is truly the success.
 Hospitals call me and request information on my services for their patients, I pinch myself every single time that happens.
 My company is viable and thriving, and to know that it was just an idea that I put into action, I couldn’t ask for more.